mathiasbynens/captured/README.markdown

 Install
 =======

-To install captured:
+To install this customized captured build:

+    $ gem build captured.gemspec
-    $ sudo gem install captured
+    $ gem install captured.gem
-    $ captured --install
+    $ rm captured.gem

-When you install an example config file to `~/.captured.yml`, which has a few examples of possible configuration types.
+When you install, an example config file will be copied to `~/.captured.yml`, which has a few examples of possible configuration types.

 Using Captured
 ==============